 In an exciting affair on Saturday, the Davis Blue Devil Rugby Club’s Bronze team held off Kennedy, 38-35.

 The locals not only battled back from an early 20-7 deficit, but won despite their opponents running in more tries (7-6).
-Michael Goodison’s kicking made the difference for Davis as the freshman converted 4-of-6 from a variety of angles.
+Michal Goodison’s kicking made the difference for Davis as the freshman converted 4-of-6 from a variety of angles.

 With some players missing and others injured, the Blue Devils pieced together a lineup with backs Goodison, Anthony Pedroia and Oscar Sepulveda all powering over the Cougars to set up scores.
 In addition, Davis scrum-half Tristan Tadano played his typical crafty game, nabbing two tries on quick-tap penalties.